elad45/anomalyDetector/README.md

 # anomalyDetector
-This project ingests CSV files as inputs, each representing points in space.
-Leveraging advanced detection algorithms, it meticulously analyzes the data to identify anomalies or miscalculations, elevating precision and ensuring the accurate identification of significant data points.
+This project processes CSV files as inputs, each representing points in space.
+Utilizing sophisticated detection algorithms, it meticulously analyzes the data to identify anomalies or miscalculations, enhancing precision and ensuring the accurate identification of significant data points.
+This phase is integral to a flight simulator, providing precise knowledge of the airplane's location